 Joe and I went to Chicago to visit a friend in the mid-1990s and when I stopped at the ladies’ room after we landed at O’Hare International Aiport, I was surprised to see the oddest looking toilet I had ever seen in the U.S. The toilet itself was pretty typical but the seat had a plastic wrapper on it.
 The sign in the stall said to press the button and the plastic would be replaced for my hygienic safety, or some such.
-When we went back to Chicago this summer, these weird toilets were still there, still freshly wrapping the seat in plastic for your butt.
+When we went back to Chicago last summer, these weird toilets were still there, still freshly wrapping the seat in plastic for your butt.

 My question this summer was exactly the same as it was circa 1995…